-Don’t be scared off by the fancy French words or modern look; this citrus tart requires less work than you might think.
-It only combines two elements: a tart crust and a creamy orange filling.
+Don't be scared off by the fancy French words or modern look; this citrus tart requires less work than you might think.
+Just like its Mini Orange Tartlets version, it only combines two elements: a tart crust and a creamy orange filling.

 Top it with fresh orange segments or slices, some whipped cream or even an orange marmalade - this recipe can easily be made your own!

 Love this recipe but want to try something a bit different?
 Check out my Passion Fruit Tart!

 This first of the two elements of this recipe is the Pastry.
 For this recipe, I used my classic French Pâte Sucrée - aka Sweet Shortcrust Pastry.

 As opposed to a Flaky Pastry, this one is more crispy, almost shortbread-y.
 It is the perfect tart shell for a cream filling because it won't become soggy and stay crunchy for a while.

 - Powdered Sugar: sifted.
 It will work with Icing Sugar too.

 - Almond Meal: a great simple way to add flavour to the pastry, but will help the pastry to not move when baked as it reduced the amount of gluten in the dough.

 - Salt: just a pinch to balance the flavours.